• Skip to main content

 Recent Posts

 Hi!
 I'm John Michael and this is the place where I write about my interests in the outdoors and the gear I use.
 As an avid sportsman and outdoor enthusiast, I love getting out in the mountains and the marshes to enjoy what Mother Nature has to offer.
-On this blog I share all the things I learn about my experiences in the outdoors and the gear I've had the most success with.
+On this blog I share my opinions on all the things I learn about my experiences in the outdoors and the gear I've had the most success with.
 Read More…

 Footer